Getting Started

 Choose a buying problem before you choose a platform

-Start with a specific customer problem and a tight catalog.
-Ask what decision the shopper is trying to make, what tradeoff matters most, and what proof they need before they buy.
-That gives you the language, filters, attributes, and comparison points your store will need later.
+Start with a specific customer problem and a tight catalog, not a platform and a theme.
+Ask what decision the shopper is trying to make, which tradeoff matters most, and what proof they need before they buy.
+Those answers become the language, filters, attributes, and comparison points your store needs later.
+Many new stores get this backward and end up with a generic catalog and paid-acquisition pressure from day one.

 Build the catalog model before the homepage